Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

 ![Adding a Camera to a Camera Stack](Images/camera-stack-add-camera.png)

-1. Create a Camera in your Scene.
+1. Create a Camera in your scene.
 Its **Render Type** defaults to **Base**, making it a Base Camera.
-2. Create another Camera in your Scene, and select it.
+2. Create another Camera in your scene, and select it.
 3. In the Camera Inspector, change the Camera’s  **Render Type** to **Overlay**.
 4. Select the Base Camera again.
 In the Camera Inspector, scroll to the Stack section, click the **plus (+)** button, and click the name of the Overlay Camera.